 Having a built-in storage solution certainly is handy.
 Shower brushes that come with a sturdy hanging loop take all the guesswork out of finding a suitable storage spot by allowing you to hang them right in your shower or on any other available peg.

 Nonslip: Soap and water make a slippery combination.
 Choosing a shower brush with a textured handle or rubberized grip can reduce the chances of accidental drops and any damage that may occur as a result.

 Adjustable: If you aren't quite sure which handle length to choose, a model with an adjustable handle will meet you in the middle.
 Traditional shower brushes typically have either a two-in-one design (detachable head) or folding handle, while most electric models deliver adjustable length via a telescoping handle.

-No shower is complete without a good shower gel.
-For a pick-me-up before or after a long day, choose one with a clean, crisp scent that will leave you feeling refreshed and revitalized like this verbena option from L’Occitane.
+Shower gel: No shower is complete without a good shower gel.
+For a pick-me-up before or after a long day, choose one with a clean, crisp scent that will leave you feeling refreshed and revitalized.

-A hot shower paired with a good scrub can leave skin feeling dry and tight.
-A quality body lotion can help restore moisture, and this one from AHAVA comes in five delightful scents.
+Body lotion: A hot shower paired with a good scrub can leave skin feeling dry and tight.
+A quality body lotion can help restore moisture.

-Why settle for simply singing in the shower when you can collaborate with your favorite muso?
-Hanging a colorful waterproof speaker in your shower, like this mini version from SoundBot, is a fun way to elevate your bath-time experience.
+Shower speaker: Why settle for simply singing in the shower when you can collaborate with your favorite muso?
+Hanging a waterproof speaker in your shower is a fun way to elevate your bath-time experience.

 Give your shower brush a thorough wash at least once a week to keep it clean and hygienic.
 Use a natural disinfectant like tea tree oil to kill germs and bacteria without damaging the bristles.